18F/content-guide/_pages/our-style/specific-words-and-phrases.md

 - **JavaScript**
 - **kanban**
 - **login** when used as noun, for example, _I forgot my login name and password_, or when used as an adjective, for example _Make sure the login page is 508 complaint._ **log in** when used as a verb, for example, _Log in to access your calendar._
+- Names: use full names on first reference.
+On second reference, use first names when writing about our teams or our work, and otherwise follow AP style (which is to mostly use last names on second reference).
+In addition, if the context means that there's a chance of confusion on second reference when using only first or last names, use full names.
 - **open source**, **open source software**
 - **percent** is preferred more than the “%” symbol.
 For example, _10 percent of respondents_
 - **p.m.**